-- To impart an in-depth understanding of various concepts related to Discrete Mathematics, correct terminology, and notation. - To teach how to construct correct direct and indirect proofs, the division into cases in a proof, use of counterexamples, etc. - To explain Sets, Functions, Relations, Groups, Graphs, Trees, and their applications using real-world examples. - Demonstrate and teach how to apply logical reasoning to solve a variety of problems.
+- To teach how to construct correct direct and indirect proofs, the division into cases in a proof, use of counterexamples, etc. - To explain Sets, Functions, Relations, Groups, Graphs, Trees, and their applications using real-world examples. - Demonstrate and teach how to apply logical reasoning to solve a variety of problems.